 Typically Offered: Fall

-ACCTING 3050 Advanced Accounting I 3 Credits
+ACCTING 3070 Governmental and Nonprofit Accounting 3 Credits

 Components: Class

-Prereqs/Coreqs: P: Grade of C- or better in ACCTING 3010
+Prereqs/Coreqs: P: Grade of "C-" or better in ACCTING 3010

 ACCTING 3230 Cost Accounting 3 Credits